xpipe-io/xpipe/PRIVACY.md

 we also may collect the following information if you choose to provide us with access or permission:

-* _Device Data._ We automatically collect device information (such as your device ID, model, and manufacturer), operating system, version information and system configuration information, device and application identification numbers, hardware model.
+* _Device Data._ Device information (such as your device ID, model, and manufacturer), operating system, version information, and application identification numbers.

 * _Log and Usage Data.
-(Optional)_ Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
+(Optional choice)_ Log and usage data is service-related, diagnostic, usage, and performance information our servers automatically collect when you access or use our Services and which we record in log files.
 Depending on how you interact with us, this log data may include your IP address, device information, and settings and information about your activity in the Services (such as the date/time stamps associated with your usage, pages and files viewed, searches, and other actions you take such as which features you use), device event information (such as system activity, error reports (sometimes called "crash dumps"), and hardware settings).

 * _Error Diagnostics Information.
-(Optional)_ Information relating to a specific error that occurred in the application.
+(Optional choice)_ Information relating to a specific error that occurred in the application.
 This may include application logs, event data, and any other kind of data that is used to diagnose the error.

 This information is primarily needed to maintain the security and operation of our application(s), for troubleshooting, and for our internal analytics and reporting purposes.

 <a name="infouse"></a> **2\.
 HOW DO WE PROCESS YOUR INFORMATION?**

-**_In Short:_** _We process your information to provide, monitor, improve, and administer our Services, for security and fraud prevention, and to comply with law.
-We may also process your information for other purposes with your consent._

 **We process your personal information for a variety of reasons, depending on how you interact with our Services, including:**